Matthes-Baer/gsap-quicktools/README.md

 ## ScrollElement

 This component enables scrolling within a separate component or element through clicks or touches.
 For instance, users can navigate a list by clicking on this ScrollElement component.
 To enable this functionality, it's essential to link a reference (ref) to both this component and the target element intended for scrolling.
+This component doesn't utilize GSAP, therefore the missing `GSAP` prefix.

 ### Table Prop Overview